PERTS/docs/code_style.md

 ### Comments

 Use single-line comment syntax ( // or # ) rather than multi-line comment syntax ( /* … */ ) whenever possible.
-More commenting is better.
 Comments should be used to

 * Explain the high-level intent of the code
 * Note any tricky gotchas or things to be careful of